loafoe/iam-proxy/README.md

 - Timely Token refreshes

 ## Usage
 Gather all required params and deploy as a Docker container to Cloud foundry or other hosting service.
-Make The upstream should check for presence of the JWT and validate it using the `SharedSecret`.
-You can perform an IAM introspect with the access token claim to retrieve addtional permissions for the user.
+The upstream should check for presence of the JWT and validate it using the `SharedSecret`.
+You can perform an IAM Introspect call with the access token claim to retrieve addtional permissions for the user.

 ## Parameters
 Setting parameters is done through the environment: